Kemal98/React-typescript-shopping-cart/README.md

 # React-typescript-shopping-cart

-This is a description of a project I developed using React, TypeScript and Bootstrap - a fully functional shopping cart.
 This project was created in React and TypeScript.

 In the project I use Bootstrap to create a responsive and attractive user interface.
 Also, to manage global state I use the useContext API.
 This allows components